bhisaac/5eFP/5eFP-SRD.md

 |3⛁|Spells II|(+1) 1st-level spell slot, (+2) 2nd-level spell slots|

 > #### Wild Shape (action)
 >> You magically assume the shape of a beast that you have seen before.
-When you use this feature, set aside the wounds in your hand (if any) and choose a wild shape form.
-Your wild shape cannot benefit from any swim or fly speeds it may have.
+When you use this feature, set aside any wounds in your hand and choose a wild shape form.
+Your wild shape form cannot benefit from any swim or fly speeds it may have.
 >>
->> FORMS
+>> WILD SHAPE FORMS
 >>> **_Astral._** You have 2 MAX wounds while in astral form.
 When you choose this form, you do not assume the shape of a beast.
 You remain in your normal form while gaining a number of additional features.
-Your form appears translucent, taking on an indigo tint filled with points of moving lights.
+Your form becomes translucent, taking on an indigo tint filled with points of moving lights.
 >>>> **_Lunar Attunement._** Whenever you cast a 1st-level or higher spell with a spell slot that has no visible effect (i.e., _cure wounds_), you lose solar attunement and gain lunar attunement.
 If you already have lunar attunement, remove lunar attunement and activate _starfall_ (see below).
 >>>>
 >>>> **_Solar Attunement._** Whenever you cast a 1st-level or higher spell with a spell slot that has a visible effect (i.e., _entangle_), you lose lunar attunement and gain solar attunement.
 If you already have solar attunement, remove solar attunement and activate _starfall_ (see below).